 - Where you couldn’t attend the original court hearing for the winding up petition.

-You have Just 5 days
+You have Just 5 days to Stop a Compulsory Liquidation

 In both situations, you must make the application to cancel the winding up order within 5 working days of receiving the order otherwise, the application will be rejected.